serdarozturk/chainpoint-services/node-aggregator-service/README.md

 ## Data In
-The service will receive persistent hash object messages via a subscription to a durable queue bound to a durable topic exchange within RabbitMQ.
-The routing key is defined by the RMQ\_WORK\_IN\_ROUTING\_KEY configuration parameter.
+The service will receive persistent hash object messages from a durable queue within RabbitMQ.
+The queue name is defined by the RMQ\_WORK\_IN\_QUEUE  configuration parameter.

 The following is an example of a hash object message body:
 ```json